-Council decisions are made at meetings of the whole Council (Ordinary Council Meetings and Special Council Meetings) or at one of its Special Committees (Internal Development Approvals Committee and Inner Melbourne Action Plan Implementation Committee).
+Council decisions are made at meetings of the whole Council (Council Meetings) or at one of its Special Committees (Internal Development Approvals Committee and Inner Melbourne Action Plan Implementation Committee).

 When are the council meetings?